antespbau/Portfolio-of-personal-data-analysis-projects/README.md

 ## Notes
 - Some datasets are not included (source/licensing).
 Where that happens, I describe the structure and include the steps/code used.
 - If you want a quick walkthrough, feel free to reach out.

-## Tools
-Power BI (DAX, Power Query, data modelling), Excel, SQL, R (plus basic Python).

-## Notes
-- Some datasets are not included (source/licensing).
-Where that happens, I describe the structure and include the steps/code used.
-- If you want a quick walkthrough, feel free to reach out.